logo2

 Jacob M. Slonaker was born on 27 Apr 1868 in Houghton (17).
 He was a butcher and resident of Lake Linden when he married Maggie Pope on 27 Sep 1893 (16).

-Business seemed to be growing, since in Mar 1895, the company purchased a lot and barn from J. S. Slonaker, Jacob's father (10), and were building an addition to the barn for pop manufacturing (6).
-By May 1895, the Lake Linden Bottling Works had moved to Hecla St. (7), the location specified in the 1895 Polk directory (3).
+Business seemed to be growing, since in Mar 1895, the company purchased a lot and barn from J. S. Slonaker (6), Jacob's father (10), and were building an addition to the barn for pop manufacturing (6).
+By May 1895, the Lake Linden Bottling Works had moved to Hecla St. (7), which was the location specified in the 1895 Polk directory (3).
 They were now producing the Beaver Brand ginger ale and certified its bottles with the signature of C. A. Pearce & Co.
 (7).

 Sanborn map - Jul 1900